iturdikulov/notes/the internet.md

 ---
-title: The Internet
 date: 2022-12-29
 draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# The Internet

 > The Internet (or internet) is the **global system** of interconnected
 > [[computer network|computer networks]] that uses the Internet